rawphp-framework/rawphp-docs/docs/tutorial/first-app.md

 ```

 ### Database setup
-Following the RawPHP [installation instructions](../start/installation.md), you must have setup your database correctly.
+Following the RawPHP [installation instructions](../start/installation.md), you must have setup your database correctly and `users` table must have been setup too.
 In this section, you have to add the the posts table to the database.
 Below is the sql dump to run on your database management system to create your database.

 ```
 --
 -- Table structure for table `posts`
 --